Central Jamaat-e Ahl-e Sunnat: History

-Controversy
+2024 shooting threat

+On April 6, 2024, a white supremacist threatened and supposedly planned an attack on the mosque using an assault rifle, using the social network app, Discord.
+A photo was posted with a rifle, a combat vest and a piece of paper which said “THIS IS MY GUN, CENTRAL JAM-E MOSQUE, TMD NORWAY”, along with a map with routes to three mosques, with Central Jamaat being number “1”.
+The photo garnered attention and police were notified, leading them to increased security around the mosque.

+Imam

 The mosque's imam Nehmat Ali Shah, along with mosque chairman Ghulam Sarwar sparked controversy in 2013 after saying in an interview with Dagsavisen that the media was "run by Jews" who portrayed Islam in a negative way.
 In the same interview, Sarwar rhetorically asked "why the Germans killed them [the Jews]", suggesting that the Holocaust could be explained as a consequence of Jews being "unruly people in the world".

-In 2016, Shah took part in a demonstration outside the Pakistani embassy in Oslo, and later attended a memorial rally in Pakistan, in honour of Mumtaz Qadri, the Islamic fundamentalist convicted for the murder of the Punjab Governor Salman Taseer, who had opposed Pakistan's blasphemy law.
+In 2016, Shah took part in a demonstration outside the Pakistani embassy in Oslo, and later attended a memorial rally in Pakistan, in honour of Mumtaz Qadri, the Islamic extremist convicted for the murder of the Punjab Governor Salman Taseer, who had opposed Pakistan's blasphemy law.
 His high-profile participation at both events (at which he gave speeches) caused a major controversy.
 Shah has stated that he otherwise supports Sharia-sanctioned capital punishment.
 In a press conference by the congregation after his return to Norway it was announced that Shah would continue in his position (since 1992) as the mosque's head imam.